Sound Event Detection with Boundary-Aware Optimization and Inference: Experimental Setup

 \subsection{Architectures \& Training}

-Our method is designed to operate on any frame-wise SED architecture, replacing temporal post-processing.
-We evaluate on the CRNN baseline~\cite{cakir2017convolutional,xu2018large,li2020sound}, as well as two state-of-the-art transformer models, ATST-F~\cite{li2024atst-f} and BEATs~\cite{chen2022beats}, both of which achieve strong results on AS-Strong~\cite{schmid2025effective}.
-Additionally, we include the MobileNetV3+GRU (MN-GRU) model~\cite{morocutti2025exploring}, which balances performance and complexity.
-ATST-F, BEATs, and MN-GRU are pre-trained on AudioSet weak labels~\cite{gemmeke2017audio}, while CRNN is trained from scratch.
+\revaq{Our method is designed to operate on any frame-wise SED architecture, replacing temporal post-processing.
+We evaluate on the CRNN baseline~\cite{cakir2017convolutional,xu2018large,li2020sound}, the state-of-the-art transformer models ATST-F~\cite{li2024atst-f} and BEATs~\cite{chen2022beats}, and the efficient MobileNetV3+GRU (MN-GRU) model~\cite{morocutti2025exploring}.
+These models were selected to cover a broad range of commonly used SED architectures, from lightweight CRNN-based systems to large-scale transformer models.} ATST-F, BEATs, and MN-GRU are pre-trained on AudioSet weak labels~\cite{gemmeke2017audio}, while CRNN is trained from scratch.
 On \textit{AS-Strong-10}, all models are trained with a batch size of 128 for up to 100 epochs, using the AdamW optimizer~\cite{loshchilov2017adamw} (weight decay 1e-3) and a cosine learning rate schedule with 1,000 warmup steps.
 The maximum learning rate is tuned per model.
 Data augmentation includes Freq-MixStyle~\cite{kim2022domain,schmid2022knowledge}, filter augmentation~\cite{nam2022filteraugment}, and, for transformer models, frequency warping~\cite{li2024atst-f}.
 We use the \textit{per-class GRUs} variant (max. learning rate fixed to 1e-3), tune $\lambda_{\mathrm{iou}}$ in $\{0.5, 1.0, 2.0, 4.0\}$, and keep other hyperparameters fixed as specified in Section~\ref{sec:method}.
 On \textit{AS-Strong-Full}, we follow~\cite{schmid2025effective} but train for 70 epochs, as our method substantially reduces overfitting.
 Due to the long tail of rare classes, we use the \textit{Single GRU} variant that is trained across all classes.